EvotecIT/PSWinDocumentation/README.md

 I'm heavily open for feature requests and people willing to create data sets.
 By data sets.

 ## Updates
+- 0.0.5 / 2018.07.30
-- 0.0.5 - fix for DefaultPassWordPoLicy MinPasswordLength
+    -  fix for DefaultPassWordPoLicy MinPasswordLength (was reporting wrong value)
+- 0.0.4 / 2018.07.30
+    -  added domain controllers section
-- 0.0.4 - added domain controllers, few verbose messages and commented out some unused code for now
+    -  added few verbose messages with -Verbose switch for easier debugging
+    -  commented out some unused code for now (to speed up work)
+- 0.0.3 / 2018.07.29
-- 0.0.3 - first "good" release
+    - first "good" release

 ## Progress on Documentation